 INEW-1340 Asp.Net Programming (2-2-3) Server side web programming concepts to implement solutions for common web programming tasks.
 Includes Basic ASP.NET web controls, user management and authentication, state management, and development of database-driven web applications.
-Prerequisites: ITSE-2313
+Prerequisites: ITSE-2334

 INEW-2330 Comprehensive Software Project I: Planning & Design (1-4-3) A comprehensive application of skills learned in previous courses in a simulated workplace.
 Covers the development, testing, and documenting of a complete software and/or hardware solution.
 This course may be used as a capstone course for a certificate or degree.
 May be combined with Project II when the expected outcomes include completion of the programming life cycle.
-Prerequisites: INEW-2338 ITSE-2349 or ITSE-2346(
+Prerequisites: ITSE-2317, ITSE-2334

 INEW-2332 Comprehensive Software Project II: Coding, Testing, & Implementation (2-2-3) A comprehensive application of skills learned in a simulated workplace.
-Course covers the coding, testing, and documentation of a complete software and/ or hardware solution.
+Course covers the coding, testing, and documentation of a complete software and/or hardware solution.
 This course may be used as a capstone course for a certificate or degree.
-Prerequisites: INEW-2330 or GAME-2359.
-Corequisites: INEW-2330
+Prerequisites: ITSE-2334, ITSE-2354, ITSE-2317 or GAME-2359.

-INEW-2334 Advanced Web Page Programming (2-4-3) Advanced applications for Web authoring.
+NEW-2334 Advanced Web Page Programming (2-4-3) Advanced applications for Web authoring.
 Topics may include Perl Scripts, Common Gateway Interface (CGI), Database Interaction, Active Server Pages, Java Applets, Javascripts, tables, HTML, and/or interactive elements.
-Prerequisites: ITSE-2302, IMED-2315
+Prerequisites: ITSE-1306, ITSE-2302, IMED-2315, IMED-1316.